Seeneva/seeneva-reader-android/docs/DEVELOPING.md

 ## Git workflow

-Based on well known [git-flow](https://danielkummer.github.io/git-flow-cheatsheet).
+Based on well known [Github flow](https://guides.github.com/introduction/flow).

 ### Branches

 - **master**: protected branch.
 All merges should be done through GitHub Pull Request.
 GitHub Release with tag name *vX.Y.Z* will start CI job.
-This job will build and attach APKs to the GH Release and upload AAB to Google Play using Fastlane.
+This job will build and attach APKs to the GH Release and upload AAB to the Google Play using Fastlane.
-- **dev**: protected branch.
-All merges should be done through GitHub Pull Request.
-GitHub Release with tag name *vX.Y.Z-nightly* will start CI job.
-This job will build and attach nightly APKs to the GH Release.
 - **feature_branch**: can have any name.
-It is always created from **dev** branch and merged back.
+It is usually created from **master** branch and merged back.
+- **hotfix/x.y.z**: the urgent bug fix.
+This branch always created from **master**.
+Bug should be fixed on **master** branch (if related) and cherry-picked to this branch.
+GitHub Release with tag name *vX.Y.Z* will start CI job to build and upload fixed app version.
 - **release/x.y.z**: new app release is ready. x.y.z should describe new app version name e.g. 0.1.0.
-This branch always created from **dev** branch and merged to **master** and **dev**.
-The app version name and code will be calculated and committed by CI during Pull Request to **master** branch.
-- **hotfix/x.y.z**: the urgent bug fix. x.y.z should describe new app version name e.g. 0.1.0.
-This branch always created from **master** branch and merged to **master** and **dev**.
-The app version name and code will be calculated and committed by CI during Pull Request to **master** branch.
+This branch created from **master** or **hotfix** branch and merged back.
+The app version name and code will be calculated and committed by CI during Pull Request.
-- **master_feature_branch**: sometimes it is required to change some files on **master** branch e.g GitHub issue templates.
-This branch can have any name.
-It is always created from **master** branch and merged to **master** and **dev**.